Kwyjibo is an experiment in real-time OCR, computer vision and machine learning using the game of Scrabble.

 Use classification algorithms to determine the letters that have been placed

 Use the detected letters to find words and score the player respectively

-Reading Scrabble characters with classification, feature reduction
+Reading Scrabble characters

-As shown in the diagram below, grid merge takes a 2D array of features and merges them into a much more compact 1D array.
+As shown below, grid merge takes a 2D array of features and merges them into a much more compact 1D array.
 The features are just binary pixels from the threshold step.
 The 2D feature space is divided into an array of n by n buckets, containing the count of pixels located in each bucket.
 This 2D array is then flattened to 1D for input into the classifier.

 This reduction approach seems pretty good, essentially O(n), so it works in real-time.
 It even improves the robustness of classification by increasing tolerance for slight rotation, skew and other unwanted effects.
 This is because slight 2D transforms won't alter the bucket pixel counts that much.
 In Kwyjibo grid merge reduces 1024 binary features (e.g. 32px * 32px) down to 16 integer features (a ~98% reduction) so the system performs far better.